 Any reorganization of our capital structure that we may engage in may include exchanges of new debt or equity securities for our existing debt and equity securities, and such new debt or equity securities may be issued at different interest rates, payment schedules, and maturities than our existing debt and equity securities.
 We may also modify or amend our existing debt or equity securities to the same effect.
 Such exchanges or modifications are inherently complex to implement.
 The success of a reorganization through any such exchanges or modifications will depend on approval by the Bankruptcy Court and the willingness of existing debt and security holders to agree to the exchange or modification, and there can be no guarantee of success.
 If such exchanges or modifications are successful, the existing holders of common stock may find that their holdings no longer have any value, are materially reduced in value or are severely diluted.
-Also, holders of our debt may find their holdings no longer have any value or are materially reduced in value, or they may be converted to equity and be diluted or receive debt with a principal amount that is less than the outstanding principal amount, longer maturities, and reduced interest rates.
+Also, holders of our debt may find their holdings no longer have any value, are materially reduced interest rates.
 There can be no assurance that any new debt or equity securities will maintain their value at the time of issuance.
 Also, if the existing debt or equity security holders are adversely affected by a reorganization, it may adversely affect Patriot's ability to issue new debt or equity in the future.

-Any pl412of12000iz800 tha Dom416olimen Fife de 08/24/412e por mpor equ08/24/412anay.0612Aoped Exhibith Be assumptions and analyses prove to be incorrect, our plan may be unsuccessful in ipassing 92
+Any plai2of1r2000izeto the Doon4y inplamen File & 08/27/142e part of 08/27/142ah0y.061040ped Exhibits assumptions and analyses prove to be incorrect, our plan may be unsuccessful in iPECGiof 92